-But the confusion is not yet sufficiently con-founded.
-To be consistent, M. Girardin, having demonstrated the impossibility of nationality, ought to accept what he asserts to be the only alternative-the opposing principle of conquest, and towards this he inclines; but he must first make it ridiculous, by allirming that-"to deny the right of conquest is to shatter the unity of the political system in the nineteenth century, as Luther shattered the Catholic unity of the sixteenth century; and to expose populations to the same struggles, the same persecutions, the same exterminations, and the same wars-wars not only of territories, but of principles-that is to say, to wars the most cruel, and the most long."
-The confusion here introduced is one of time, place and circumstance, and the writer would He has appeared in all sorts of characters, advo-cating all sorts of principles, continually gaining conquests or none; reverse all that has taken cating all sorts of principles, continually gaining conquests or none; reverse all that has taken notoriety, but never either deserving or winning place since the world began, or reopen an era of aggression, and summon another "Wandering Jew of Victory," as he calls Napoleon I., to pursue again his devastating career.
-M. Girardin says, if the partition of Poland was an immense fault, and the re-establishment of that kingdom necessary to the security of Europe, merely abstaining from revenging Waterloo cannot comprise the whole duty of France.
-In like manner, he says, that if it is true that Russia threatens Europe, through Constantinople, France
+But the confusion is not yet sufficiently confounded.
+To be consistent, M. Girardin, having demonstrated the impossibility of nationality, ought to accept what he asserts to be the only alternative-the opposing principle of conquest, and towards this he inclines; but he must first make it ridiculous, by affirming that-"to deny the right of conquest is to shatter the unity of the political system in the nineteenth century, as Luther shattered the Catholic unity of the sixteenth century; and to expose populations to the same struggles, the same persecutions, the same exterminations, and the same wars-wars not only of territories, but of principles-that is to say, to wars the most cruel, and the most long.'
+The confusion here introduced is one of time, place and circumstance, and the writer would have us believe that we must either recognise all conquests or none; reverse all that has taken place since the world began, or reopen an era of aggression, and summon another "Vandering Jew of Victory," as he calls Napoleon I., to pursue again his devastating career.